flashlib/SangforAutoLogin/README.md

 SangforAutoLogin
 ================
-A auto login script for Sangfor proxy.
+An auto login script for Sangfor proxy.

 ##Usage:##